 HOW DID THE UNDERGROUND RAILROAD OPERATE?

 The Underground Railroad was not a single route, and was not necessarily on a map.
 Rather, it was a series of routes, networks, and safe houses that stretched from the slave states in the South to the free states in the North.
 Many of the people who helped the slaves escape with the Underground Railroad were former slaves themselves, or white abolitionists.
-The way that it would work was to communicate a safe path away from those that would harm the slaves, and provide shelter and comforts to the slaves as they made their trek north.
+The goal was to communicate a safe path away from those that would harm the slaves, and provide shelter and comforts to the slaves as they made their trek north.
 As such, there were many different roles in the Underground Railroad, which included:

 - ‘Agents’ or ‘Shepherds’ – helped slaves find the safe route on the Underground Railroad.